tolauwae/phd-thesis/src/appendices/primitives.typ

 Finally, the $mono("analogRead")$ function measures the voltage on a certain pin and returns it as an integral value.

 #figure(
-  caption: [#emph[Left]: Example of the PWM module in WARDuino. #emph[Top right]: PWM API of WARDuino. #emph[Bottom right]: Graphs of output voltages of over time for duty cycles set to 90%, 50% and 20%, the average output voltage is shown as a dashed line.],
+  caption: [#emph[Left]: Example of the PWM module in WARDuino. #emph[Top right]: PWM API of WARDuino. /*#emph[Bottom right]: Graphs of output voltages of over time for duty cycles set to 90%, 50% and 20%, the average output voltage is shown as a dashed line.*/],
     grid(
         columns: 2,     // 2 means 2 auto-sized columns
         gutter: 1mm,    // space between columns